UKPLab/incorporating-relevance/README.md

 ```
 make args="--dataset <dataset> --num_samples <num_samples> --result_files <path to first result file> <path to second result file>
 ```

-## Abstract
-> Pairing a lexical retriever with a neural re-ranking model has set state-of-the-art performance on large-scale information retrieval datasets.
-This pipeline covers scenarios like question answering or navigational queries, however, for information-seeking scenarios, users often provide information on whether a document is relevant to their query in form of clicks or explicit feedback.
-Therefore, in this work, we explore how relevance feedback can be directly integrated into neural re-ranking models by adopting few-shot and parameter-efficient learning techniques.
-Specifically, we introduce a kNN approach that re-ranks documents based on their similarity with the query and the documents the user considers relevant.
-Further, we explore Cross-Encoder models that we pre-train using meta-learning and subsequently fine-tune for each query, training only on the feedback documents.
-To evaluate our different integration strategies, we transform four existing information retrieval datasets into the relevance feedback scenario.
-Extensive experiments demonstrate that integrating relevance feedback directly in neural re-ranking models improves their performance, and fusing lexical ranking with our best performing neural re-ranker outperforms all other methods by 5.2 nDCG@20.

 ## Contact
 This project is maintained by [Tim Baumgärtner](https://github.com/timbmg).